rychter/InverstorBuyback/README.md

 # Inverstor Buyback // WORK IN PROGRESS

-Etherum contract that forces buyback of tokens from investors
+Etherum contract that forces buyback of tokens from investors by investee, what reduces the supply, incrising the value of remining ones.
+This solves many legal problems and increases significantly investors' motivation to buy.
+Bought back tokens are burned.
+There is a function allowing to check the trackrecord of buybacks.